LiquidFun/Airway/README.md

+![Python package](https://github.com/LiquidFun/Airway/actions/workflows/python-package.yml/badge.svg)

 # Airway

-![Python package](https://github.com/LiquidFun/Airway/actions/workflows/python-package.yml/badge.svg)

 Anatomical segmentation and classification of human lung bronchus up to segmental/tertiary bronchi based on high-resolution computed tomography (HRCT) image masks created by Synapse 3D.
-Using a rule-based approach to the classification yields reasonable results as this approach does not differ all that much in comparison to what a surgeon does.
+A rule-based approach is taken for classification, where the most cost-effective tree is found according to their angle deviations by defined vectors.

+Here, a pipeline is implemented which, given a formatted input data structure, can create the anatomical segmentations, clusters of similar anatomy, and the visualisations presented below.

 This project is work in progress and is being actively developed!
 Be aware that stuff may change.